 David plotted against Uriah.
 But God never gave up.

-Ahaz sold out to Assyria.
-But God never gave up.
+Ahaz sold out to

 The Jewish people became exiles.
 But God never gave up.